crazybiocomputing/mowgli/src/graphics/colorers/README.md

 ### 2.1. colorers

 The folder contains all the various color schemes used by any Molecule Viewer.
-The color tables are those described in the (wiki of JMol)[http://jmol.sourceforge.net/jscolors/index.en.html].
+The color tables are those described in the [wiki of JMol](http://jmol.sourceforge.net/jscolors/index.en.html).

 Color schemes:
 - CPK (Corey, Pauling, Koltun)